-5) Alternatively, you can create a new instance using the steps in this article and select ARM Mode in the ABI setting.
+6. Alternatively, you can create a new instance using the steps in this article and select between Auto or ARM from the ABI setting.